-In April 2016, Mohammad Syahminul Hakim Hj Abdu’r Rahmani pulled up to his former workplace in Belait – where he had been let go just months earlier – with packets of lunch containing red rice, grilled chicken and sweet chili sauce.
+In April 2016, Mohammad Syahminul Hakim Hj Abdu’r Rahmani pulled up to his former workplace in Seria – where he had been let go just months earlier – with packets of lunch containing red rice, grilled chicken and sweet chili sauce with a sticked labeled Nyamantastic.

 The journey of a thousand miles begins with a single step is an old adage, and 30-year-old Syahminul, a chemical engineer by trade, found himself navigating a new path after being made redundant in the oil and gas downturn.